MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-08-datavolumes.md

 * [Storage Class](https://kubernetes.io/docs/concepts/storage/storage-classes/) (SC) - Describes the "profile" of the storage solution.  (e.g. Azure Disk with LRS)
 * [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) - A storage instance (e.g. A specific Azure Disk resource)
-* [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) (PVC) - A request for a storage instance (e.g. Request for a 30Gi disk with a Storage Class).
+* [Persistent Volume Claim](https://kubernetes.io/docs/concepts/storage/dynamic-provisioning/) (PVC) - A request for a storage instance (e.g. Request for a 30Gi disk of a given Storage Class).
 When this request is fulfilled, it will create a Persistent Volume.

 We will also look at scaling in this exercise.
 Kubernetes has several declarative constructs for managing replicas of an application: